PT EN

 Based on this, we presented them with the following proposal:

-– They would buy a license for the translation memory and learn how to use the module that performs the file analysis;
+– They would buy a license for the translation memory tool and learn how to use the module that performs the file analysis;

 – We would then just translate the unknown segments and send the same file back to them, translated;

-The solution, then, optimized the costs involved, making use of the best resources of each of the two companies: we would handle the linguistic aspects, which was to do the actual translation, while they would contribute with the software operations.
+The solution, then, optimized the costs involved, making use of the best resources of each of the two companies: we would handle the linguistic aspects, which was to do the actual translation, while they would contribute with the software operation.

 The proposal was accepted.